uit-no/hpc-doc/help/writing-support-requests.rst

 ------------------------

 Your subject line should be descriptive.
-"Problem on Stallo" is not a good subject line since it says nothing.
+"Problem on Stallo" is not a good subject line since it could be valid for basically every support email we get.
 The support staff is a team.
 The subjects are the first thing that we see.
 We would like to be able to classify emails according to subjects before even opening the email.

 New problem new email